 Tip 1 – Everyday changes to cut your energy bills

-• Make small changes and have a look at these tips from The Energy Saving Trust.
-While the changes on their own might seem small, you could save up to £493 a year.
+- Make small changes and have a look at these tips from The Energy Saving Trust.
+While the changes on their own might seem small, the savings can add up to put more money back in your pocket.

 Tip 2 – Get help and support

-• Check your direct debit to make sure you know what you're paying.
-Use the Energy Price Cap Calculator to see how the change will affect you.
+- Check your Direct Debit to make sure you know what you're paying.
+Use the Energy Price Cap Calculator to see how any changes will affect you.

 Tip 3 – Protect yourself from scams